nikolaknezevich/Simple-ORM/README.md

 ## Example
 Copy code to local server.
 Make Doctrine like schema in directory named "entity".
 Eg. entity/product.orm.yml.
 Open console in home dir and type: php console app:create-class to transform yml schemas to php objects.
 Use created objects placed in model directory in your PHP application.
+Symfony/Yaml and Symfony/Console libraries are used.